forcelli-lab/3DMorph_HPC_OPT/README.md

 # 3DMorph_HPC_OPT
 3DMorph (Elisa York 2018) optimized for High Performance Computing

 ABOUT: This script adapts 3DMorph by Elisa York for automated 3D microglia morphology for high performance computing.
-Changes were made to make the script compatible with the high performance computing enviroment.
+Changes were made to make the script compatible with a Slurm-based high performance computing enviroment.
 Optimizations were made to the path finding algorithm, memory allocation, and file outputs.
 Sections with changes are marked with NK 2024.

 Works used: